udayvunnam/xng-breadcrumb/README.md

 </xng-breadcrumb>
 ```

-**Add icons in front of label label case**
+**Add icons in front of label**

-- define info associated with breadcrumb in route config.
-- info has type any. you can pass string or object as you need.
+- define 'info' associated with breadcrumb in route config. 'info' has type <any>. you can pass string or object as you need.
-- info is avaliable in template context of _\*xngBreadcrumbItem_ .
+- 'info' is available in the context of _\*xngBreadcrumbItem_.
-- Additionally 'first' and 'last' are passed to identify corresponding items.
+- Additionally 'first' and 'last' are passed to identify 'first' and 'last' items respectively.

 ```javascript
   {